-After all, the prosecution of financial crimes – and the recovery of the proceeds steaming from those crimes – are a shared responsibility of requesting and requested States under UNCAC.
+After all, the prosecution of financial crimes – and the recovery of the proceeds stemming from those crimes – are a shared responsibility of requesting and requested States under UNCAC.
 It is therefore crucial to find collective solutions to tackle common hurdles in this field.

 We believe that UNCAC, as a living legal instrument, is the entry point to this complex but necessary discussion.
 We also believe that solutions to some of these issues are to be found in the domestic legislations of the States Parties that have incorporated the principles of the Convention.